 The two distortions included are truly well-engineered.
 This is what the brand is known for: its distortions.
 My preferences go towards the more “vintage” version.

-With a volume potentiometer for the distortion and another for the mixture between clear and distorted tones, the sound palette is very wide.
-Everyone will find their sweet-spot with this setup!
+With a volume potentiometer for the distortion and another for the mixture of clear and distorted tones, the sound palette is very wide.
+Everyone will find their sweet spot with this setup!